globaloken/cv-builder-tool/README.md

 # cv-builder-tool
-Online Web CV builder tool developed from PHP and JQuery
+Web CV builder tool developed from PHP and JQuery